ysph-dsde/Getting-Started-with-R-Shiny-Workshop/README.md

 - **For the worked through example and challenge questions:** `app.R`
 - **R version:** 4.4.1

-**NOTE:** The cleaning and census harmonization scripts have already been run to generate the necessary files called in the analysis workflow.
-Users of this repository will only need to open the `Analysis Script_Vaccinations Time-Series Plot.R`.

 ## Using this Repository

 ### Making a Clean-Break Copy